strick/brian-strickland.com/content/blog/2025-06-24-2049-hugo-sidebar-tag-cloud.md

 </code></pre>

 <h3>Result</h3>
 <p>Clean main content.
 Navigable tags.
-Useful structure that doesn�t overwhelm the page.</p>
+Useful structure that doesn't overwhelm the page.</p>

-<p>This is a great pattern if you�re using Hugo for a personal blog or project site and want lightweight taxonomy without a plugin system.</p>
+<p>This is a great pattern if you're using Hugo for a personal blog or project site and want lightweight taxonomy without a plugin system.</p>

-<p>Let me know if you�d like to see the exact source snippets I used!</p>
+<p>Let me know if you'd like to see the exact source snippets I used!</p>